jeckman/wpbook/README.txt

       over to wp-content/themes/ for the plugin updates to work.

 == Installation ==
-1. Copy wpbook.php into your wordpress plugins folder, normally located in /wp-content/plugins/
+1. Copy the entire WPBook directory into your wordpress plugins folder, /wp-content/plugins/

-2. Copy the wp-facebook directory into your themes folder, normally located in /wp-content/themes/
+2. Copy the wp-facebook subdirectory into your themes folder, normally located in /wp-content/themes/

    Note that if you use the "automated update" of plugins feature, you will